 Allowance for doubtful accounts - Accounts receivable have been reported net of the allowance for doubtful accounts.
-There was no allowance for uncollectible amounts considered necessary at June 30, 2021.
+There was no allowance for uncollectible amounts considered necessary at June 30, 2022.

-Unearned revenue - Unearned revenue recorded on the governmental fund balance sheet represents amounts received before eligibility requirements have been met.
+Unearned revenue - Unearned revenue represents amounts received before eligibility requirements have been met.